In His Words

 world cares very little about what a man or woman knows; it

-is what the man or woman is able to do.
+is what the man or woman is able to do that counts.

 rogress